 Step 3.
 As you can notice, to be able to change your password, you will be asked to enter your current one first.

-If everything is ok, you will get a message that your password is updated successfully.
+If everything is ok, you will get a message that your password has been updated successfully.

-Use the passwd command along with the user account you need to change his or her password.
+Use the passwd command along with the user account you need to change their password.

 sudo passwd User_Account